Jones needs black voters to beat Moore in Alabama. They aren't there yet.

 "That's the $64,000 question," said Danny Ransom, the vice chair of the Civil Rights Activist Committee, sitting in the group’s storefront office.
 "There doesn't appear to be a lot of enthusiasm."

-A flight of high-profile black Democrats will fan out across African-American parts of the state Sunday in a last-minute push to raise awareness of the election, a Jones campaign official confirmed to NBC News.
+A flight of high-profile black Democrats will fan out across African-American parts of the state this weekend in a last-minute push to raise awareness of the election, a Jones campaign official confirmed to NBC News.

-The surrogates include Sen. Cory Booker, D-N.J.; former Massachusetts Gov. Deval Patrick; and Rep. John Lewis, D-Ga., who led the "Bloody Sunday" march across the Edmund Pettis Bridge in Selma 52 years ago.
+The surrogates include Sen. Cory Booker, D-N.J. and former Massachusetts Gov. Deval Patrick.
 The airlift is being organized by Rep. Terri Sewell, the only Democrat in Alabama's congressional delegation, who is also black.
+Rep. John Lewis, D-Ga., who led the "Bloody Sunday" march across the Edmund Pettis Bridge in Selma 52 years ago, had intended to join them but cancelled due to inclement weather.

+Ahead of his visit, Booker on Saturday tweeted that he would worry about the safety of Senate pages if Moore served in the chamber with him.
+"Your bigotry, ignorance, and hate has no place in the Senate," he added.

 Jones is trying to knit together a delicate coalition that includes both black voters and suburban white women who might be turned off by Moore, but some African-Americans have chafed at the Democrat's messaging and feel they're being taken for granted.